robschick/lessonCode/lesson1.md

 Ok - all done - for now.
 Let's talk about what goes into each, and then we'll start to populate the folders a bit.

+## Part 2--Populate The Folders
-## Start With Raw Data
+### Start With Raw Data
 I've given you a raw dataset from the Bahamas Marine Mammal Research Organization.
 They are in csv format.
 Download them from box, and put them into your ```data``` folder.

-You can look at them with the head command.
+If you want You can look at them with the ```head``` command.
 Note where you are on the command line first, otherwise you may be looking for data in all the wrong places.

 ```bash